Nexfinity/CakeyBot-Wiki/changelists/changelist-2026.md

 ## Fixed
 * Fixed an issue where paginated commands (such as ping, warnings, etc) would fail when Discord failed to parse the custom emotes.
 * Deployed a massive bot-wide set of bug fixes across many features that were caught by our internal sentry system.
+* Deployed a fix for birthdays not announcing.

 # June 15th - Honey Pot Channel
 ## Added